BetaHydri/RC4_AD_Check/README.md

 - **Forest-wide scanning**: Automatically discovers and scans all domains in the forest
 - **Comprehensive object coverage**: Audits Computers and Domain Trusts (User objects not applicable for msDS-SupportedEncryptionTypes)
-- **Advanced GPO verification**: Comprehensive analysis of Group Policy settings with detailed linking information
+- **Advanced GPO verification**: Intelligent GPO effectiveness verification with automatic false-negative correction
+- **Streamlined output design**: Clean, concise reporting with technical details available in DebugMode
 - **Enhanced GPO security analysis**: Explicit categorization of GPO settings as "Excellent", "Good", or "Needs Improvement"
 - **Improved weak cipher detection**: Clear identification when DES is properly disabled by omission
 - **Detailed encryption value reporting**: Shows numeric encryption values and their decoded meanings